Closes in 4h 52m

-Best Time For Visit
+Best Time to Go

 The Colosseum is most comfortable and least crowded early in the day.
 You’ll generally encounter shorter security lines, cooler temperatures (especially in warmer months), and clearer sightlines for photos before large tour groups build up.